borntofrappe/fullstack-d3/README.md

 #### Highlight

 The event handlers are modified to also show a maroon circle in the place of the selected data point.
-The idea is to here include a new circle, instead of modifying the existing shape.
-In so doing, it is possible to guarantee that the highlighted shape is drawn above the existing circles.
+The idea is to include a new circle, instead of modifying the existing shape.
+In so doing, it is possible to guarantee that the highlighted shape is drawn on top of the circles painted earlier.

 ```js
 bounds